GregShiner/ocaml_borrow_checker/README.md

 ```sh
 eval $(opam env)
 ```
-This step should be taken care of however, if you answered "yes" to when `opam init` asked if you would like it to put the OCaml tools in your PATH.
+This step should not be necessary, if you answered "yes" to when `opam init` asked if you would like it to put the OCaml tools in your PATH.
 If however, this doesn't work, or you don't want to add the tools to your PATH, you can use dune and other tool commands with:
 ```sh
 opam exec -- [CMD]